wandb/docs/docs/guides/launch/docker.md

 ## 4. Add image-based job to your queue
-1. Select the Jobs icon on the left panel.
+1. Select the **Jobs** icon on the left panel.
 2. On the right panel, select the name of the queue you created in the previous step.
 3. Select **Launch now**.
-4. Select **View queue** from the modal that appears or go to the Launch App.

 ## 5. Start your agent
+1. Go to the Launch App.
+2. Select the entity from the dropdown that contains your queue.
+3. Select your queue from the list.
+4. Select **View queue**.
-If you do not have an active agent, select **Add an agent**.
-Copy and paste the command to the machine that created the Docker image.
+5. If you do not have an active agent, select **Add an agent**.
+6. Copy and paste the command to the machine that created the Docker image.
 It will look similar to:

 ```bash
 wandb launch-agent -e <entity> -q <queue-name>
 ```
+See the [Start an agent](./run-agent.md) for more information on agents work and optional configuration.

 ## Launch agent setup
 The agent's default behavior is to perform any necessary container builds by running `docker build` on its local host.
 The agent will execute runs from a Docker queue by running `docker run` on its local host.
 The uses the Docker CLI for these actions, so any Docker CLI configuration that you have set up on your machine will be used by the agent.